 Well, no.

-Painting is a highly skilled trade where best practice in planning, preparation and technique must be followed to improve the décor and raise the visual appeal of a home or corporate building through its perfectly-painted roof.
-Unfortunately, attempting a DIY painting job can often leave a property looking more like a ‘painting by numbers' exercise than an expert building improvement so always hire a painter for the following:
+Painting is a highly skilled trade where best practices in planning, preparation and technique must be followed to improve the décor and raise the visual appeal of a home or corporate building through its perfectly-painted roof.
+Unfortunately, attempting a DIY painting job can often leave a property looking more like a ‘painting by numbers' exercise than an expert building improvement, so always hire a painter for the following:

-A fresh coat of paint both inside and out will give the appearance that a home is well cared for, and maintenance is a priority.
-Not only will this increase the visual appeal of a property, but it will also make it more attractive to potential buyers who won't have much work to do post-sale reducing the time it's on the market and maximising the value.
+A fresh coat of paint, both inside and out, will give the appearance that a home is well cared for and maintenance is a priority.
+Not only will this increase the visual appeal of a property, but it will also make it more attractive to potential buyers who won't have much work to do post-sale, reducing the time it's on the market and maximising the value.

 Regardless of whether yours is a bustling family home or a single person's sanctuary, painters are familiar with modern paint trends and can refresh your paintwork to smarten up the property and help it remain en vogue.

 Exposure to the harsh Australian elements can leave the outside of a property vulnerable.
-As well as protecting a building from extreme weather such as heat and cyclonic conditions, exterior paint also provides a barrier against pollution, debris and in coastal areas, the residue from the beach.
+As well as protecting a building from extreme weather such as heat and cyclonic conditions, exterior paint also provides a barrier against pollution, debris and, in coastal areas, the residue from the beach.

 While regulations vary from state to state, a landlord is responsible for painting the interior of a rental property at reasonable intervals.
 If you own a tenanted property, hire a painter every five to seven years to freshen up the property and update the interior painting to maximise rental potential.

 A painter's job is one of the most integral cogs in a construction, building or home renovation machine.
-Not only does the paintwork give the overall WOW factor for a home or building, but it also protects the structure, so the core materials last long into the future.
+Not only does the paintwork give the overall ‘wow factor’ for a home or building, but it also protects the structure, so the core materials last long into the future.

 If you've been asking yourself ‘what jobs does a painter do?' here's a rundown of their primary responsibilities: